temporalio/reference-app-orders-go/docs/deploy-on-k8s.md

 Please note that, while in most regards the deployment is a standard Kubernetes setup, there is one thing which is a little unusual.
-The OMS application's API servces make use of a cache to ensure that they can quickly provide lists of all orders and shipments.
+The OMS application's API services make use of a cache to ensure that they can quickly provide lists of all orders and shipments.
 This cache is implemented using a disk-based SQLite database, which makes these API services stateful.
 If an API pod needs to be restarted (for example,